Demystifying the College Application Process

 Step 5: Complete and Submit Applications - September - Early Winter of 12th Grade

-We recommend keeping a document in addition to your school application management account that is simple but color coded, see our example below for how you can create a streamlined document.
+We recommend keeping a document in addition to the school specific application management account that is simple but color coded, see our example below for how to create a streamlined document.
 Remember to pay attention to any supplemental essays or additional requirements specific to each institution.

 College Application Deadlines: